HEU-BATMACHINE/.github/README.md

-// under construction

-Repository for the data space and tools developed in the frame of the Horizon Europe project BATMACHINE.
+Repository to manage the public information on the organization BATMACHINE